 Here are some reputable resources online for help creating the perfect resume:

-This link from About is also very useful:
+- This link from The Balance is also very useful:

 Want professional help?